William Langer: Governor

 Langer eventually mended his rift with the NPL and was elected governor of North Dakota in 1932.
 As governor, Langer in 1933 required all state employees to donate part of their annual salaries to the NPL and to the Leader, a weekly newspaper owned by high-ranking officials in his administration.
 Collecting this money was not prohibited by state law and was a common, traditional practice.
 But when donations were made by highway department employees, who were paid through federal relief programs, the U.S. Attorney for North Dakota, P. W. Lanier, charged that the donations constituted a conspiracy to defraud the federal government.
 Brought to trial in 1934, Langer and five co-conspirators were convicted.
 The trial was presided over by Judge Andrew Miller and prosecuted by Lanier, two of Langer's strongest political opponents in the state.

 The first trial was littered with procedural errors that made it invalid on appeal, including improper and rigged jury selection (the jurors were alleged to have had personal bias against Langer and been hand-picked by Lanier) and heavily biased jury instructions.

-Because of the felony conviction, the North Dakota Supreme Court ordered Langer removed from office, and on July 17, 1934, the Court declared Lieutenant Governor Ole H. Olson the legitimate governor.
-Langer gathered with about ten friends, declared martial law in Bismarck, and barricaded himself in the governor's mansion until the Supreme Court would meet with him.
-He eventually relented, and Olson served the remainder of Langer's term as governor.
+Because of the felony conviction, the North Dakota Supreme Court on September 19, 1934, ordered Langer removed from office and declared Lieutenant Governor Ole H. Olson the legitimate governor.
+Langer signed a Declaration of Independence of North Dakota, declared martial law in Bismarck, and barricaded himself in the governor's mansion.
+He eventually relented when his own officers refused to recognize his authority, and Olson served the remainder of Langer's term as governor.

-In 1935 the convictions were overturned on appeal.
+In 1935, the convictions were overturned on appeal.
 The case against Langer was retried twice in 1935.
 Miller, following a recusal motion by Langer, refused to step down as judge in the first retrial, which resulted in a hung jury.
 Between the second and third trials, Lanier filed charges against Langer for committing perjury in his recusal motion against Miller.
-This trial, unprecedented in its nature on perjury in an affidavit requesting a recusal, resulted in a directed verdict to acquit Langer.
+This trial, unprecedented on perjury in an affidavit requesting a recusal, resulted in a directed verdict to acquit Langer.
 The second retrial of the original charges, presided over by a judge other than Miller, resulted in Langer's acquittal.

 Throughout the trials, Langer maintained that he was innocent and the victim of a political vendetta by Miller and Lanier.
 He was reelected governor in 1936.
 Historian Lawrence Larsen has called Langer "a master of political theater".

 Langer's wife, Lydia, ran for governor in 1934 but lost to Democratic candidate Thomas H. Moodie.